tjelvar-olsson/tjelvar-olsson.github.io/_drafts/string-processing.md

 ...
 "AATCG"]
 ...
 ```

+Note that the list above also contains a sequence
+line that we never want to match.

 Let us loop over the items in this list and print out the lines that
 match our identifier regular expression.